XKirby/homebrew/species/big_meaty_book_of_races.md

 > {: .float-right-desktop }
 > From *Mario & Luigi: Partners in Time*{: .italic }
 >
 > Shroobs were once a race of fearsome aliens from Planet Shroob.
 Now, they've faced near extinction.
-The shroobs who still remain are just as shrewd and intelligent as their forefathers, and may one day seek to rise for another takeover.
-For now, though, they're content to be just as they are.
+The shroobs who still remain are just as shrewd and intelligent as their forefathers, and may one day seek to rise for another takeover...
 >
 > ***+1 Heart**{: .heart-color }, **+1 Spirit**{: .spirit-color }*{: .text-gamma .header-font }
 > *1 Power, 0 Defense*{: .text-gamma .header-font }